AtheraSage/.github/profile/README.md

 Aging & disability assistance
 Strategy, creativity, and consulting roles

-🧠 AI Personality Skins (Experimental)

-Modular AI archetypes inspired by the writings, voice, and worldview of influential figures.
+🧠 AI Personality Skins (Experimental):  Modular AI archetypes inspired by the writings, voice, and worldview of influential figures.
 All locally hosted and opt-in.

 - MLK for justice & empathy
 - Carl Sagan for curiosity & science
 - Bill Gates for business & philanthropy
 - Sun Tzu for planning & tactics
 - Dave Chappelle for wit & comic relief

-Conversational Robotics That Respect Sacred Trust.
-Privacy-First by Design.

-ATHERA is a privacy-anchored, open-source robotics initiative developing soulful, embodied AI companions that operate entirely on user-owned data.
-We are committed to local inferencing, transparency, and open collaboration — not as marketing, but as a mission.
-Our ultimate goal is to pioneer emotionally intelligent robotic agents that can counsel, teach, support, and inspire—without ever violating trust.

 🔀 Two-Fork Development Model